supriya-2004/Caesar-Cipher/README.md

 # 🔐 Caesar Cipher Project

 ## 📌 Problem Statement
-Create a Python program that can encrypt or decrypt text using the Caesar cipher algorithm.
+This project is about creating a Python program that can encrypt or decrypt text using the Caesar cipher algorithm.
 The program should allow users to input a message and a shift value to perform encryption and decryption.

 ## ✨ Features
 - 🔒 Encrypts plaintext using a shift key (1-26).